boazbk/tcs/lec_03a_computing_every_function.md

   >* Compute $c_{i+1} = MAJ(x_i,x_{n+i},c_i)$ where $MAJ:\{0,1\}^3 \rightarrow \{0,1\}$ is the function that maps $(a,b,c)$ to $1$ if $a+b+c \geq 2$.
 (The new carry is $1$ if and only if at least two of the values $x_i,x_{n+i},y_i$ were equal to $1$.)
 The most significant digit $y_n$ of the output will of course be the last carry $c_n$.
 >
-To transform this algorithm to a NAND program we just need to plug in the program for XOR, and use the observation (see [atleasttwo-ex](){.ref}) that
+To transform this algorithm to a NAND-CIRC program we just need to plug in the program for XOR, and use the observation (see [atleasttwo-ex](){.ref}) that
 $$
 \begin{gathered}
 MAJ(a,b,c)  &=  (a \wedge b) \vee (a \wedge c) \vee (b \wedge c)  \\